kmmbvnr/viewflow-docs-v1/docs/material_frontend.rst

 - Ready to use theme build with ``MaterialzeCSS``
 - Autocollected site navigation menu
 - Fast and smooth navigation with PJAX
-- CRUD scatfolding build with django class based views
+- CRUD scatffolding build with django class based views
 - Out of the box datatables integration.